 An emigrant is not a person who emigrated from the territory of the Republic of Croatia on the basis of an international agreement or renounced Croatian citizenship, a person who changed his residence to other states that at that time were part of the state union to which the Republic of Croatia belonged, or a person who emigrated from the territory of the Republic of Croatia, and did not have the former Croatian republican citizenship, i.e. homeland in the territory of the Republic of Croatia.

-To qualify to apply based on descent, you must have a Croatian ancestor that is connected to you in a straight line that permanently left Croatia to move abroad.
-This can be a parent, grandparent, great grandparent, and so on, as long as they are considered to be a Croatian emigrant.
+To qualify to apply based on descent, you must have a Croatian ancestor connected to you in a straight line and who permanently left Croatia to move abroad.
+This can be a parent, grandparent, great-grandparent, and so on, as long as they are considered to be a Croatian emigrant.

 If they returned to Croatia or they never left, then they are not considered an emigrant, in which case Article 11 does not apply.
 As of January 1, 2020, there is no limit to how many generations you go back as long as you can prove the connection and their emigration abroad.

-If you’re the child of a Croatian citizen, there are certain situations in which you can register for citizenship instead of applying.
+If you’re the child of a Croatian citizen, you may be able to register for Croatian citizenship instead of applying.
 This is an easier and quicker process.
-These situations are:

-- If you were born after October 8, 1991, AND at least one of your parents was a Croatian citizen at the time of your birth AND you are younger than 21
+Registering for citizenship is possible if you were born after October 8, 1991, AND at least one of your parents was a Croatian citizen at the time of your birth AND you are younger than 21.

 If you qualify to register your citizenship based on the above, then jump over here for a guide that better suits your situation.

-If none of these situations apply to you, then you must apply by descent based on Article 11.
+If this does not apply to you, you must apply by descent based on Article 11.

 - If you are married to a person who acquired Croatian nationality based on Article 11, you can apply for citizenship based on Article 11.

-- If you are married to a person who qualifies to apply for Croatian nationality based on Article 11, you can apply for citizenship based on Article 11 AFTER they are approved for nationality.
+- If you are married to a person who qualifies to apply for Croatian nationality based on Article 11, you can apply for citizenship based on Article 11 at the same time as the descendant.

 - If your ancestor left Croatia to move to another country within Yugoslavia (or ex-Yugoslavia), the right to citizenship based on descent is negated for all descendants.